iamStephenE/Semantic-Segmentation-of-Satellite-Imagery/docs/knowledge-distillation.md

   <img src="./LP_Precision_vs_Recall.png" style="width: 70%;" alt="Precision vs Recall"/>
 </p>

 As it can be seen, the Precision-Recall curve here is pretty good for a compressed model.
 Although it is slightly less than the Precision-Recall curve from the previous milestone models, it is still well above the line of "no-skill".
 The line of "no-skill" (which is just the $y = x$ line) represents a model that randomly guesses.
 This model has a curve that is well above it implying that it is accurate - which is great for a compressed model using the Level-Pruner technique.
+A Level-Pruner is a basic one-shot pruner.
+In some publications people can refer to it as a magnitude pruning or a fine-grained pruning.
+It will mask the smallest magnitude weights in each specified layer by a sparsity ratio configured in the config list.
+The Level-Pruner function takes to parameters the model to be pruned and the config list.
+In the config list  we can give it several options but the most important two are the sparsity level and the operation types to be pruned.
+The sparsity level is the specific sparsity for each layer in the model to be compressed.
+It is common practice to have around %80 as your sparsity level, and for the operation types we leave that as default as that is what the developers think is the best.
+After pruning the model we compress it and refit it with the data to check its performance since we refit the performance increases.
+Then we save the model for others to use.

 ### Training and Validation for IoU and Loss